mui/material-ui/docs/pages/blog/mui-core-v5.md

 Looking back, we are glad to say that, together, we have accomplished most of the objectives we defined in the [v4 release blog post](https://mui.com/blog/material-ui-v4-is-out/#whats-next).
 We are also proud to share that currently we are at around 25% of market share in the React community.
 We aim to grow till around 50% by 2025.
 This is an ambitious goal, but not impossible.
 We have managed to make this effort sustainable in the past, for example by introducing the [premium themes store](https://mui.com/blog/material-ui-v4-is-out/#premium-themes-store).
-In the following sections we are going to share our public roadmaps and the high level areas we plan to focus on.
+In the following sections, we share our public roadmaps and the high-level areas we plan to focus on.

 ### A public roadmap